 Add your ground coffee.
 You’re aiming for a pretty coarse grind, but not mega coarse.
 You want to aim for something a little coarser than filter.
 Use a 60g of coffee to 1 litre of water brew ratio, so in this instance we used 21g of coffee for a 350ml cafetiere.

 Pour your hot water over the grounds and start a timer.
 For this cafetière we’re using 350ml of water.

 Place the plunger/lid combo on top of the beaker and wait for 4 minutes.
 Not nearly 4 minutes, or about 4 minutes.
 4 minutes.
 Got it?

 When 4 minutes is up, give the surface of the grounds a little stir.
 We recommend 3 circular motions – just enough to sink the “crust” of grounds sat on top.
 Try not to agitate the grounds on bottom of the beaker too much.

-Now wait for a further couple of minutes.
-This lets the sediment settle at the bottom of the beaker.
+Now comes the tough bit.
+Wait for a further 4-6 minutes (yes, we’re talking about up to 10 mins total brew time).
+This lets the sediment settle at the bottom of the beaker, and means the coffee has extracted properly.
 Don’t worry, the coffee won’t over-extract.
 Finally, the mind blowing bit.
 Pop the lid and plunger back on to the beaker and pour the coffee while holding on to the lid without plunging.
 That’s right.
 No plunging!
 Serve all the coffee immediately.